 We had an amazing time during our Pre-Summit adventure at the Adventure Travel World Summit.
 We met great people and enjoyed some cool adventures.
 But there was always this underlying current of punctuality to the extreme that effected us each day.

-It seemed to happen just as you were enjoying something beautiful.
-Lost in the moment, you were instantly snapped out of your trance by a guide yelling,”Lunch is waiting” or “Move along we’re behind schedule”
+It seemed to happen just as we were enjoying something beautiful.
+Lost in the moment, we were instantly snapped out of our trance by a guide yelling,”Lunch is waiting” or “Move along we're behind schedule”

 We were in the middle of a Segway tour in the town of Interlaken when our group stopped to take photographs at a scenic lookout.
 While taking a photo of a fellow traveller, our guide yelled at us.
 “We must go!
 We've already been here seven minutes!”

 I admit I chuckled to my self a little bit at the situation but I was quite agitated that I couldn't completely enjoy the scene.

 Here we were surrounded by amazing landscape but a man dressed in a flourescent vest, riding a two-wheeled contraption while wearing a silly looking helmet yelled at us to stick to the schedule.
 Was I supposed to take this guy seriously?
 Probably, but he didn't make it easy.